 Perth and regional centres, Western Australia (WA)

-The 2021 exhibition partners John Curtin Gallery and Fremantle Arts Centre are joined in 2024 by PICA: Perth Institute of Contemporary Art.
+The 2021 exhibition partners John Curtin Gallery and Fremantle Arts Centre will again host IOTA exhibitions in 2024.

 Supporting venue partners across Perth Metro & Regional Western Australia